 Effective January 1, 2004, we adopted the Lake City Bank Deferred Compensation Plan.
 The purpose of the plan is to provide an option for salary deferrals at the participant's voluntary election for certain individuals without regard to statutory limitations under tax qualified plans.
 The plan is available to all of our executive officers.
 The plan is funded solely by participant contributions and does not receive a Company match.
 Participants may defer a portion of their salary or bonus under the plan.
 Deferred amounts are tracked by the Company in a deferral account.
-The Company will credit earnings and losses to the participant's deferred account based on the performance of one or more measurements funds selected by the participant selected by the Compensation Committee.
-The participant's deferred account balance will be distributed in a lump sum following the participant's deferred account balance will be distributed in a lump sum following the participant's deferred account balance will be distributed on the time of the deferral in account may not in up to 10 annual installments following retirement on or after the participant's deferred account balance will be distribution election prior to the time of the deferral in account makes and in service distribution election prior to the time of the deferral in account with the terms of the plan.
+The Company will credit earnings and losses to the participant's deferred account based on the performance of one or more measurements funds selected by the participant from a pool of measurement funds selected by the Compensation Committee.
+The participant's deferred account balance will be distributed in a lump sum following the participant's termination of employment or death.
+Participants may elect to receive the funds in a lump sum or in up to 10 annual installments following retirement on or after the participant's attainment of age 55 and 10 years of service, but may not make withdrawals during their employment, except in the event of a financial hardship as approved by the Compensation Committee, or if the participant makes an in service distribution election prior to the time of the deferral in accordance with the terms of the plan.
 All deferral elections and associated distribution schedules are irrevocable.
 Earnings or losses on deferrals are the result of market performance of the selected investments.

-Name (a) Executive contributions in last FY (b) Registrant contributions in last FY (c) Aggregate earnings in last FY (d) Aggregate withdrawals/ distributions (e) Aggregate balance at last FYE (f) David M. Findlay (1) \$ 202,970 \$ (270,425) \$ 2,151,005 Lisa M. O'Neill (2) 5,000 (784) 4,216 Eric H. Ottinger (3) 19,980 (2,861) 25,379 Kristin L. Pruitt (4) 34,093 (5,578) 158,127 Kevin L. Deardorff (5) 50,976 (10,694) 151,245
+Name (a) Executive contributions in last FY (b) Registrant contributions in last FY (c) Aggregate earnings in last FY (d) Aggregate withdrawals/ distributions (e) Aggregate balance at last FYE (f) David M. Findlay (1) \$ 202,970 \$ (270,425) \$ 2,151,005 Lisa M. O'Neill (2) 5,000 - (784) 4,216 Eric H. Ottinger (3) 19,980 - (2,861) 25,379 Kristin L. Pruitt (4) 34,093 - (5,578) 158,127 Kevin L. Deardorff (5) 50,976 (10,694) 151,245